A Complete Overview of SaaS Compliance

 GDPR

-GDPR is a data privacy protection law that organizations in and outside the EU must abide by while collecting and processing personal data of EU citizens.
+GDPR is a data privacy protection law that organizations in and outside the EU must abide by while collecting and processing the personal data of EU citizens.
 SaaS businesses that have a physical presence in the EU or wish to expand their digital presence in the region need to be GDPR compliant.

 HIPAA